ProjectNeura/leads-docs/docs/vec/user-manual.md

 Should you have membership in the VeC Project, please ask your contact for the FRP server credentials.

-### Install OBS Studio (Optional)

-Follow [this](https://github.com/ProjectNeura/LEADS?tab=readme-ov-file#obs-studio) section to install OBS Studio.

-Should you have membership in the VeC Project, please ask your contact for the YouTube channel credentials.

 ### Reboot

 Reboot the Raspberry Pi to apply changes.